poezio/poezio/doc/source/configuration.rst

         **Default value:** ``[empty]``

-        the nick you will use when joining a room with no associated nick If this is empty, the $USER environnement variable will be used
+        the nick you will use when joining a room with no associated nick If this is empty, the $USER environment variable will be used

     server